nmwsharp/polyscope-docs/py/source/structures/point_cloud/basics.md

     - `color` float 3-tuple, default color values for the points as rgb in [0,1]
     - `material` string, name of material to use for cloud

-    if not specified, these optional parameters will assume a reasonable default value, or a [persistant value](../../../basics/parameters/#persistent-values) if previously set.
+    if not specified, these optional parameters will assume a reasonable default value, or a [persistent value](../../../basics/parameters/#persistent-values) if previously set.

     2D point clouds are also supported, see [2D data](../../../features/2D_data).